kubedb/docs/docs/guides/proxysql/reconfigure-tls/cluster/index.md

 ### Apply ops-request to add TLS

 We are all set to go! now lets create an ReconfigureTLS ops-request like below.
-We have set a desired configuration under the spec.tls section here as you can see.
-You can checkout the api documentation of this field here #edit
+We have set a desired configuration under the `.spec.tls` section here as you can see.
+You can checkout the api documentation of this field [here](https://pkg.go.dev/kubedb.dev/apimachinery@v0.29.1/apis/ops/v1alpha1#ProxySQLOpsRequestSpec).

 ```yaml
 apiVersion: ops.kubedb.com/v1alpha1